Our History

 Where we are today

 Today, the AMMNRE Museum is in development under the UA Office of Research, Innovation & Impact.
-We are working on facilities improvements and developing a vision for the future.
-Our volunteers are assisting with building cleanup and organization, maintenance of the outdoor equipment, and helped moved the mineral collection and retail inventory back into the building in fall 2019.
+We are working with a design-build team and our official museum Advisory Council to develop a vision for the future and plan renovations for the building.
+Our volunteers have assisted with building cleanup and organization and maintenance of the outdoor equipment.
+We are especially grateful for the support of the University of Arizona, State of Arizona legislators, our stakeholders, our Advisory Council, peer museums, and the community.